nirmalkar/nirmalkar.com/README.md

 Blog: Dive into articles and insights on software development, technology, and more.
 Contact: Reach out if you’re interested in opportunities or just want to connect.

-Frontend: Gatsby.js, TypeScript, SCSS
+Frontend: Gatsby.js, TypeScript, SCSS <br/>
-Backend: Contentful headless CMS and Graphql.
+Backend: Contentful headless CMS and Graphql.<br/>
-Tools: Git, GitHub
+Tools: Git, GitHub<br/>
 Hosting: Netlify

 ## Getting Started